iOS 14.5 Update on iPhone: What The Fuss About Privacy Is?

 Data, Social Media & iOS Update

-“It’s possible that we may even be in a stronger position if Apple’s changes encourage more businesses to conduct more commerce on our platforms by making it harder for them to use their data in order to find the customers that would want to use their products outside of our platforms,” Zuckerberg said last month on the audio chat app Clubhouse.
+“We may even be in a stronger position if Apple’s changes encourage more businesses to conduct more commerce on our platforms by making it harder for them to use their data to find the customers that would want to use their products outside of our platforms,” Zuckerberg said last month on the audio chat app Clubhouse.

 “New Privacy features improve user transparency and control over how apps access your location, photos, microphone, and camera.”
 Apple